KC3PIB/WsjtxUtils.Searchlight/README.md

 When a logged QSO occurs, that callsign will be highlighted for the duration of the application.
 There is no persistence of logged QSOs, and all highlights are cleared on application exit.

+There is a countdown period when the application starts until requesting the first reception report, which defaults to 5 minutes.
+This period is an excellent time to call CQ for a while to seed the initial reception report.

 > **NOTE:** To use 3rd party software ([GridTracker](https://gridtracker.org/grid-tracker/)) or multiple WSJT-X instances (SO2R), you must configure WSJT-X, searchlight, and any 3rd party software to use a [multicast address](https://en.wikipedia.org/wiki/Multicast_address).

 ## Requirements